blogs.sanpreetsingh.com

 Name the cycle, not the person: “We’re slipping into defend mode.
 I’m not attacking you.”

 Validation before solutions.
-One sentence of validation can change the whole nervous system tone.
+One sentence of validation can shift the whole emotional tone.

-Daily 8–10 minute check-ins + one weekly deeper conversation.
-Consistency beats intensity.
+Daily 8 to 10-minute check-ins plus one weekly deeper conversation.
+Consistency matters more than intensity.

-Because the issue isn’t the topic—it’s the pattern (often demand–withdraw, fixing, or invalidation).
+Because the issue is often not the topic.
+It is the pattern — usually fixing, invalidation, or demand-withdraw.

-Yes—if both partners practice new responses and protect emotional safety consistently.
+Yes, if both people practise new responses consistently and protect emotional safety on purpose.

-When you’re stuck in loops, shutdown is chronic, or the relationship feels emotionally unsafe.
+When the loops keep repeating, shutdown becomes chronic, or the relationship starts feeling emotionally unsafe.

 Start small: